viktoriiazolotova/front-end-pet-care-exchange/README.md

 # PetCareExchange App

 PetCareExchange is a web application for pet owners to exchange pet care services for free.
 Whether you are going out of town or just need a break, PetCare Exchange connects you with other pet owners in your community to help take care of your furry friends.
+Demo: https://www.youtube.com/watch?v=2J2XKKKPKHU.

 ## Technologies Used: